Skip to content

 • rows

-• Defines the number of rows in the grid, setting the grid's vertical dimension.
+• Specifies the number of rows in the grid, determining the grid's vertical layout and how many cells it contains.

 • Comfy dtype: INT